-What we can learn from TCX's beta value
+What does TCX's beta value mean to investors?

 Looking at the last five years, Tucows has a beta of 1.16.
 The fact that this is well above 1 indicates that its share price movements have shown sensitivity to overall market volatility.
-If this beta value holds true in the future, Tucows shares are likely to rise more than the market when the market is going up, but fall faster when the market is going down.
-Share price volatility is well worth considering, but most long term investors consider the history of revenue and earnings growth to be more important.
-Take a look at how Tucows fares in that regard, below.
+If the past is any guide, we would expect that Tucows shares will rise quicker than the markets in times of optimism, but fall faster in times of pessimism.
+Beta is worth considering, but it's also important to consider whether Tucows is growing earnings and revenue.
+You can take a look for yourself, below.